Hydrogen-like Schr\"odinger Operators at Low Energies: The conjugated perspective

-Since the Coulomb term in \cref{eq:misc_072} is subleading order relative to $\sigma^2$, we should really be keeping track of the new contributions to one subleading order.
+Since the Coulomb term in \cref{eq:misc_072} is subleading order relative to $\sigma^2$ in the sense of decay, we should really be keeping track of the new contributions to one subleading order.
 To this order, the new contribution to the effective potential is $x^4(1+x a_{00}) (\varphi')^2$ (assuming the terms with second derivatives of $\varphi$ are negligible).
 Thus, we seek to arrange

 Multiplying through by $(1+x a_{00})^{-1} = 1 - x a_{00} \bmod x^2 C^\infty(X)$, this suggests setting $x^4 (\varphi')^2 = \sigma^2 + \mathsf{Z} x - \sigma^2 a_{00} x $, the solution of which (up to an arbitrary additive constant and conventional choice of sign) is